 It is during the AGM that member organizations get to look at the activities of IAWG in the past year and advise on the way forward.

 Every paid up member of the IAWG is free to attend the AGM where all members vote equally with each paid-up member organisation having one decision making vote.
-It is however necessary at times to limit the number of participants an organization can send to the AGM to ensure equity.

 Subscribe to our monthly email to keep up to date with the latest products, tech tips and industry news.